S-Vignesh-Programmer/RISE-Internship-Portfolio/README.md

 **Author**

-Vignesh – Frontend Developer & UI/UX Enthusiast
+Vignesh – Frontend Developer & UI/UX Enthusiast & Java Full Stack Developer
+This project was created as part of the RISE Internship 2025

 #License